softcoder/trail-monitor/readme.txt

 Send Notifications 'to' Email Address: Optional email address to send notifications. (currently one email per day is sent if at least 1 trail status has been submitted on that day.
 The wordpress 'admin' email is used as the 'from' sender email address)

 = Shortcode Usage =
-Trail List Shortcode: [trail-status]
-Trail Blocks Shortcode: [trail-status-blocks]
-Trail Table List Shortcode: [trail-status-list]
+Trail List Shortcode: [vstm-trail-status]
-Add Trail Status Shortcode: [trail-status-submit] Embed Youtube video Shortcode: [trail-status-youtube]
+Trail Blocks Shortcode: [vstm-trail-status-blocks] Trail Table List Shortcode: [vstm-trail-status-list] Add Trail Status Shortcode: [vstm-trail-status-submit] Embed Youtube video Shortcode: [vstm-trail-status-youtube]

 = Options =
 show_images: Show's the trail image.
 Trails without an image will get a placeholder image. (default: yes)